umutondersu/sulaunch-doc/README.rst

-Template for the Read the Docs tutorial
+Sulaunch Devoloper Documentation
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This GitHub repository includes the developer documentation for the Sulaunch platform with some basic Sphinx docs.

-Read the tutorial here:
+Read the tutorial for readthedocs here:

 https://docs.readthedocs.io/en/stable/tutorial/